 Columbia Energy Storage Project

-The Columbia Energy Storage Project would be built south of Portage in the Town of Pacific, near the current Columbia Energy Center.
+The project will be built south of Portage in the Town of Pacific, near the current Columbia Energy Center, which is co-owned by Alliant Energy, Wisconsin Public Service (WPS) and MGE.
+MGE is a minority owner of the power plant.
 This site allows the use of existing electrical infrastructure while the partners work to advance the next generation of sustainable energy.

 Net-Zero Carbon Electricity